Intrinsic and Apparent Singularities in Flat Differential Systems: Abstract

 \section{Abstract}

-In this paper, we study the singularities of locally flat systems, motivated by the solution, if it exists, of the global motion planning problem for such systems, in the spirit of \cite{CE_14}.
-More precisely, flat outputs may be only locally defined because of the existence of points where they are singular (a notion that will be made clear later), thus preventing from planning trajectories crossing these points.
-Such points are of different types.
-Some of them can be easily ruled out by considering another non singular flat output, defined on an open set intersecting the domain of the former one and well defined at the point in question.
-However, it might happen that no well-defined flat outputs exist at all at some points.
-We call these points \emph{intrinsic} singularities and the other ones \emph{apparent}.
-A rigorous defintion of these points is introduced in terms of atlas and charts in the framework of the differential geometry of jets of infinite order and Lie-B\"acklund isomorphisms (see \cite{FLMR_99,Levine-09}).
-We then give a criterion allowing to effectively compute intrinsic singularities.
-Finally, we show how our results apply to global motion planning of the well-known example of non holonomic car.
+In this paper, we study the singularities of differentially flat systems, in the perspective of providing global or semi-global motion planning solutions for such systems: flat outputs may fail to be globally defined, thus potentially preventing from planning trajectories leaving their domain of definition, the complement of which we call \emph{singular}.
+Such singular subsets are classified into two types: \emph{apparent} and \emph{intrinsic}.
+A rigorous definition of these singularities is introduced in terms of atlas and local charts in the framework of the differential geometry of jets of infinite order and Lie-B\"acklund isomorphisms.
+We then give an inclusion result allowing to effectively compute all or part of the intrinsic singularities.
+Finally, we show how our results apply to the global motion planning of the celebrated example of non holonomic car.